colinpannikkat/colinpannikkat/README.md

 Currently doing plant ecophysiology modeling research for tree response to extreme environments in Oregon State University's **Forest Ecophysiology Lab**.

 ### Current Projects
-* Mini-c: A compiler build in Haskell for a subset of C
+* Mini-C: A compiler build in Haskell for a subset of C

 ### Previous Projects
 * Autodiff: A reverse-mode automatic differentiation framework for backpropagation, from scratch